Exact solutions in quantum field theory under rotation: Hydrodynamic analysis of the quantum stress-energy tensor

 \subsection{Quantum corrections to the SET}

-We now examine the effect of quantum corrections on the SET, comparing first the exact RKT results (\ref{eq:RKT_M0QF}, \ref{eq:RKT_M0PSF}) and QFT results \eqref{eq:beta_frame} in the massless case.
+We now examine the effect of quantum corrections on the SET, comparing first the exact RKT results (\ref{eq:RKT_M0}) and QFT results \eqref{eq:beta_frame} in the massless case.
 There are three features of note.

-First, quantum corrections mean that the SET no longer has the perfect fluid form, due to the presence of nonequilibrium terms, except on the axis of rotation, where $j_{\beta }$, $w_{\beta }$ and $\Pi_\beta$ vanish.
+First, quantum corrections mean that the SET no longer has the perfect fluid form, due to the presence of nonequilibrium terms, except on the axis of rotation, where the circular vector $\tau^{\hat{\alpha}}$ \eqref{eq:kinematic} vanishes.
 Second, the quantum corrections to the equilibrium quantities $Q_{\beta }$, $E_{\beta }$ and $P_{\beta }$ are proportional to $\Omega ^{2}$.
-Third, the quantum corrections in \eqref{eq:beta_frame} diverge more quickly than the RKT quantities as $\Gamma \rightarrow \infty $ and the SOL is approached.
-Therefore there is a neighbourhood of the SOL where quantum corrections become dominant.
+Third, the quantum corrections in \eqref{eq:beta_frame} diverge more quickly than the RKT quantities as $\Gamma \rightarrow \infty $ and the SLS is approached.
+Therefore there is a neighbourhood of the SLS where quantum corrections become dominant.

 In order to assess the relative contribution made by quantum corrections with respect to the RKT results, we first focus on the energy density for massless particles and consider two quantities (we restore the reduced Planck's constant $\hbar $ and Boltzmann constant $k_{\rm {B}})$: